 Over 17,000 people go use the Oral Surgery Department at the hospital each year and a large proportion are youngsters.

-John said: “Looking at art work really helps you to keep calm and relaxed if you are in an anxious situation.
+“Looking at art work really helps you to keep calm and relaxed if you are in an anxious situation.
 If you can get children drawing it can help them take their minds off it and children know this work and they can all do it.
 This gives them a view of the world that’s already interpreted for them.
-It’s do-able for them.”
+It’s doable for them.”
+John Dyer.